 Benny and Björn were actively involved in the production of the musical Mamma Mia!, based on ABBA's music with a story by Catherine Johnson and produced by Judy Craymer.
 The musical opened on 6 April 1999 in London, 25 years after ABBA's Eurovision victory, and was an instant success.
 Further productions were staged in dozens of cities on six continents with the Broadway production opening in October 2001.
 A film version was released in 2008, starring Meryl Streep and becoming a worldwide hit, especially in the UK where it was the #1 movie of the year.
 Björn and Benny both appeared in the film briefly, and Benny was responsible for the soundtrack.
 Cast recordings are available in English of the original London cast and film cast, but also in Dutch, German, Spanish, Swedish, Korean, Russian and French, to name a few.

-Benny's most long-standing activity since ABBA has been with his band Benny Anderssons Orkester, or BAO as they are called, consisting of fourteen musicians including all of Orsa Spelmän plus Helen Sjöholm and Tommy Körberg on vocals.
+Benny's most long-standing activity since ABBA has been with his band Benny Anderssons Orkester (BAO), consisting of fourteen musicians including all of Orsa Spelmän plus Helen Sjöholm and Tommy Körberg on vocals.
 The music is mostly composed by Benny with lyrics usually by Björn.
-They released their first of seven albums in 2001, and have had immense success with five #1 hit singles in Sweden and popular (mostly) open air tours throughout Sweden.
+They released their first album in 2001, followed by several more albums including a Christmas one, a live album, a best of album and a box set which included a DVD with documentaries.
+They have had immense success with five #1 hit singles in Sweden and popular (mostly) open air tours throughout Sweden.
 They also performed in Glasgow in 2001, in Minneapolis for the American Swedish Institute in 2006 and in London in 2009.

 Various Benny and Björn compositions were released over the years including Barbara Dickson’s The Day The Wall Came Tumbling Down (2002) as a website download.
 They also wrote two promotional songs for Benny’s Hotel Rival, 2nd Best To None in 2009 and Merry Christmas, My Friend in 2010, both sung by hotel staff.
 When Sweden’s Crown Princess Victoria wed Prince Daniel in 2010, Björn and Benny composed the choral piece Vilar Glad.
 I Din Famn for the ceremony, which was later released as a single.
 When Eurovision returned to Sweden in 2013, the show in Malmö featured the anthem We Write The Story by Björn and Benny with Swedish DJ and producer Avicii.